UCSB-AMPLab/demo-content/demos/v0.6.0/en/texts/stories/paisajes-demo/ways_of_mapping.md

 ## The Kogi Loom

-Among the Kogi people of the Sierra Nevada of Santa Marta, for example, the [[kogi-loom|loom]] is made as a map that depicts the geography of their home region.
+Among the Kogi people of the Sierra Nevada of Santa Marta, for example, the [[demo-kogi-loom|loom]] is made as a map that depicts the geography of their home region.

 Among the Kogi of the Sierra Nevada of Santa Marta, a loom—in addition to being a tool for weaving—is a map that represents the human body and the geography of the Sierra.